-To set up tiered support (e.g. Level 1, Level 2, Level 3, etc.), you will want one group (Level 1) to see all the tickets that come in to your support email address (e.g. email@example.com) or through your support portal.
-To do this, a basic Trigger can be used to assign new tickets to the Level 1 group.
-(You’ll find Triggers under the Manage tab.)
+After you set up your groups, you will want one group (Level 1) to see all the tickets that come in to your support email address (e.g. email@example.com) or through Zendesk Support.

-To do this in Zendesk, create a Trigger that sends an email to the Group based on these conditions:
+To do this, create a trigger that sends an email to the Group based on these conditions:

 The actions would look something like this (feel free to customize this as much as your workflow requires):